-This page provides a summary of the Library resources you will find useful for your Molecular Genetics presentation.
-I've highlighted a few different strategies for finding a primary research article using library tools.
+This page provides a summary of the Library resources you will find useful for your research assignments for Genetics.

 Feel free to contact me if you have any questions!
 I am also available to meet with you either online or in person.
 Use the Book an Appointment button below my profile box on this link or simply reach out via the email below.